 Your chance of recurrent pregnancy loss is higher if you have a weak cervix, you’re over the age of 35, or you’re overweight or underweight.
 Women who smoke or drink too much alcohol during pregnancy are also more likely to have repeated miscarriages.

 Dr. Miller performs a thorough examination and testing as needed to get to the underlying cause of your recurrent miscarriages.
 Since there are numerous possible causes, this process can involve multiple tests ranging from blood tests and ultrasound to genetic testing.

 Once the underlying cause has a diagnosis, Dr. Miller develops a customized treatment that meets your health needs and improves your fertility.
 Treating the underlying medical condition may lead to a full-term pregnancy, but when necessary, you can count on the doctor’s expertise to recommend other fertility options, such as in vitro fertilization.

 Dr. Miller understands that your time is precious and you want to have a baby as soon as possible.
 She works tirelessly to help you conceive quickly and deliver a healthy baby.

-If you suffer recurrent pregnancy loss, you can find answers and get the help you need at North Hudson IVF — call or use online booking to schedule an appointment.
+If you suffer recurrent pregnancy loss, you can find answers and get the help you need at North Hudson IVF — call or use online booking to schedule an appointment today.